LiuGroupHNU/md-data/code/doc/install/install-from-source.md

 ```bash
 python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```
-One should remember to activate the virtual environment every time he/she uses DeePMD-kit.
+One should remember to activate the virtual environment every time he/she uses mdpu-kit.

 One can also [build the TensorFlow Python interface from source](https://www.tensorflow.org/install/source) for custom hardware optimization, such as CUDA, ROCM, or OneDNN support.

-### Install the DeePMD-kit's python interface
+### Install the mdpu-kit's python interface

 Check the compiler version on your machine